IP-CAM/Custom-discount-order-totals-extension-Opencart-v.1.5.6.x/README.md

 catalog/model/total/<b>my_custom_discount.php</b><br />
 catalog/language/english/total/<b>my_custom_discount.php</b>

-# Edited files:
+# Files to EDIT:
 <b>Note:</b> For the sake of this example, files I have edited are core files.
-You must edit files properly by the use of vQmod and by making your own theme for the template file.
+You must edit files properly by the use of <i>vQmod</i> and by making your own theme for the template file.
 <br />
 If you changed the name of the "admin" folder, then place admin files accordingly.
 <br /><br />